kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 <todo>comparing kafka and other message queues</todo>
 ActiveMQ、RabbitMQ、Kafka、RocketMQ、ZeroMQ

 In our system, we have 16 kafka brokers, each topic are decomposed into 16 partitions.
-We have created two topics: one for collecting data from twitter streaming API, the other is for storing messages which has been processed by our machine learning module.
+We have created two topics: one for collecting data from twitter streaming API, the other is for storing messages which has been processed by our machine learning service.

 ## Machine Learning Services